GitMoDu/EmbeddedStorage/README.md

 # EmbeddedStorage

-Abstractions for storing, reading and managing data structs and arrays in EEPROM, inspired by Arduino EEPROMWearLevel Library.
+Read, write and manage data in EEPROM, for Arduino AVR.
+Inspired by Arduino EEPROMWearLevel Library.

 ## Features:
   - CRC validated data.